fredjarlier/mpiMarkDup/README.md

 You are in the development Branch.

+This branch is meant for development purposes. <br />

 In this branch we add new features for the future master release. <br />

 Here are the list of things in construction. <br />

 1) Integrate the discordant reads in chromosom <br />

+	16/07/2109

 	We review the general algorithm to include the discordant fragments in the chromosom it belongs. <br />
 	The discordant fragments are filtered and analyzed first and they are also kept in the chromosom buffer. <br />